 When you are trying to get the best sound out of your system, you want to start at the source and work your way from there.
 The best speakers in the world will sound terrible if you are trying to stream Pandora through them.

 CDs or lossless music files are the way to go these days, although most head units still don’t support lossless files.
 I would say the lowest bit rate you should go on mp3s is 320kbps AAC.
 Most head units will support this format, and iPods support this format.
 Most head units have great iPod support.
 Win-win.Also, it will be very hard if not impossible for most normal people to distinguish between this format and lossless.
 Especially in a car environment (terrible acoustics, road noise, etc).

-Units like this new Pioneer AVIC-8000NEX ($793 with free shipping on Amazon) fit most vehicles with the right parts and greatly improves the looks and functionality of your dash.
+Units like this new Pioneer AVIC-8000NEX (discontinued) fit most vehicles with the right parts and greatly improves the looks and functionality of your dash.
 DVD playback, smartphone compatibility, navigation, are all features you can have when adding an aftermarket head unit.

 You can see how this is a popular first upgrade for your sound system.
 You can even add external monitors and sources such as headrest TVs or a backup camera.
 Adding an aftermarket radio also makes it easier to add external amplifiers.